eswardas/python_lab/README.md

                     3  6  9

 **Lab program 29** : _file name - prog29_charfreq.py_ :
-                    Aim : Write a program to count numnbers of character(character frequency) in a string.
+                    Aim : Write a program to count numbers of character(character frequency) in a string.

 **Lab program 30** : _file name - prog30_add_ing.py_ :
                     Aim : Write a program to add 'ing' at the end of a given string.
 If it already ends with 'ing', then add 'ly'.